 Once the initial piercing has been completed, you are likely to experience some minor pain and discomfort throughout the next several days as the area begins working to heal itself.

 You may experience a dull throbbing pain for the first day or two, but this should disperse quite quickly thereafter.

-Along with the pain you may experience some slight localized bruising, swelling and tenderness, however this is considered completely normal and is your body’s natural reaction to healing a mild trauma such as a skin wound.
+Along with the pain, you may experience some slight localized bruising, swelling, bleeding and tenderness.
+This is completely normal and is your body’s natural reaction to healing a mild trauma such as a skin wound.